AnnexMedAnnexMedAnnexMed

 Phase II Billing Accuracy.
 Session Limit Management.
 Supervision Compliance.

-AnnexMed manages the full cardiac rehabilitation revenue cycle — from qualifying diagnosis linkage and prior authorization through session limit tracking, physician supervision documentation review, and denial resolution — so hospital-based cardiac rehab programs capture every covered session they earn.
+AnnexMed manages the full cardiac rehab revenue cycle from diagnosis linkage, authorization, session tracking, supervision review, and denial resolution so programs capture every covered session.

 ~500,000